-A shorter definition is a “Thanksgiving for friends.”
+A shorter definition is “Thanksgiving for friends.”
 Friendsgiving is sometimes the only Thanksgiving celebration for people who live far away from relatives, or can’t make it home for the traditional holiday due to school, work, weather or health reasons.
-Some people choose to spend the holiday with friends instead of family due to estranged relationships.
+Some people choose to spend the holiday with friends instead of the family due to estranged relationships.

 The host of the party generally provides the venue and main entrée — the turkey — and guests bring a side dish or dessert.
 Friendsgiving is often an adult-only gathering but kids aren’t always excluded.

 Details surrounding the debut of Friendsgiving are a bit fuzzy.
 An online search for “What is Friendsgiving?” yields about 1.8 million theories on its origin.
 Researchers believe it started in 2007 but aren’t sure how or why.
 Despite what some might think, the term wasn’t coined by Monica, Chandler or other members of the TV show “Friends.”
 Apparently, the word “Friendsgiving” was rarely seen online or elsewhere until 2011 when Bailey’s Irish Cream used it in an advertising campaign.

 The phrase “Happy Friendsgiving” seems a little awkward to me but I think I could get used to it.

 When is Friendsgiving?